valkey-io/valkey-doc/docs/connect/cli.md

 ## Host, port, password, and database

-By default, `redis-cli` connects to the server at the address 127.0.0.1 with port 6379.
+By default, `valkey-cli` connects to the server at the address 127.0.0.1 with port 6379.
 You can change the port using several command line options.
 To specify a different host name or an IP address, use the `-h` option.
 In order to set a different port, use `-p`.

-    $ redis-cli -h redis15.localnet.org -p 6390 PING
+    $ valkey-cli -h redis15.localnet.org -p 6390 PING
     PONG

 If your instance is password protected, the `-a <password>` option will perform authentication saving the need of explicitly using the `AUTH` command:

-    $ redis-cli -a myUnguessablePazzzzzword123 PING
+    $ valkey-cli -a myUnguessablePazzzzzword123 PING
     PONG

-**NOTE:** For security reasons, provide the password to `redis-cli` automatically via the `REDISCLI_AUTH` environment variable.
+**NOTE:** For security reasons, provide the password to `valkey-cli` automatically via the `REDISCLI_AUTH` environment variable.

 Finally, it's possible to send a command that operates on a database number other than the default number zero by using the `-n <dbnum>` option:

-    $ redis-cli FLUSHALL
+    $ valkey-cli FLUSHALL
     OK
-    $ redis-cli -n 1 INCR a
+    $ valkey-cli -n 1 INCR a
     (integer) 1
-    $ redis-cli -n 1 INCR a
+    $ valkey-cli -n 1 INCR a
     (integer) 2
-    $ redis-cli -n 2 INCR a
+    $ valkey-cli -n 2 INCR a
     (integer) 1

 Some or all of this information can also be provided by using the `-u <uri>` option and the URI pattern `redis://user:password@host:port/dbnum`:

-    $ redis-cli -u redis://LJenkins:p%40ssw0rd@redis-16379.hosted.com:16379/0 PING
+    $ valkey-cli -u redis://LJenkins:p%40ssw0rd@redis-16379.hosted.com:16379/0 PING
     PONG

 **NOTE:**